JordanDotPy/BiasNewsDetector/README.md

 #### Tobias Knueven:
 This project will give me a chance to explore the increasingly relevant field of AI technology and challenge myself to think creatively about solving a difficult problem like detecting and measuring political bias in media.
 I hope to learn more about existing natural language processing and data analysis techniques, and how they can be combined with a user-friendly interface to create a both sophisticated and approachable tool.
 I'm looking forward to collaborating with our team to develop a software solution to the problem of rampant media bias and spark interest in improving media literacy.

+#### Xander Hatton:

+I’m excited to work on this project due to a couple of factors.
+Probably foremost among them is the opportunity to use my knowledge and skills to help people with a real-world problem.
+One of the reasons I’ve really enjoyed the co-op program at UC is the chance to work on solving actual issues.
+I find myself most motivated when I can help people with my work.
+I’m also interested in the topic, as I’ve done work in similar areas during a past co-op.
+Also, my wife is a political scientist, so I’ve been familiar with some of these issues through her education as well.

 ### Final Self-Assessments
 Summary of final self-assessments conducted during the spring semester.
 Exclude confidential team assessments.